CherryLend/cherrylend-v2-spec/README.md

 * The total interest amount is equal to the total interest amount we got from the inputs The latter two validations will be useful when paying back the loan.

-The resulting two lists will validate that the datum in the collateral UTxO has not been corrupted.
-For example, the lender address hash has been changed.
-It will also validate that the correct amount of collateral is being locked up at the collateral validator.
+Comparing the resulting two lists will validate that the datum in the collateral UTxO and the amount of collateral being locked up in the collateral validator are correct.

 #### Quick Code Walkthrough
 Get all inputs coming from the loan validator